jon49/htmf/README.md

 forms.
 It has a minimal API.
 It also makes it easy to build Multipage apps (MPA) which works without JavaScript and the JS is just progressive enhancement.

+I have successfully created offline-first applications with this library.
+I have also successfully used it to create an offline-first, SPA, PWA application.

 `htmf` is 4.1 kB minified and 2.2 kB minified and zipped.

 A Todo MVC example [can be found here](https://jon49.github.io/htmf/todo/#).